Mining rig maker Canaan argues against wholesale crackdown on bitcoin mining in China

 Canaan, which on Tuesday reported a nearly 500% surge in first-quarter sales to 402.8 million yuan ($63.12 million), said overseas markets now contributes to 78.4% of its total revenues.
 That compares with just 4.9% in the first quarter of 2020.

-Orders from overseas clients, including Canada’s Hive Blockchain Technologies, and U.S. crypto player Core Scientific, also account for more than 70% of total orders.
+Orders from overseas clients, including Canada's Hive Blockchain Technologies (HIVE.V), and U.S. crypto player Core Scientific, also account for more than 70% of total orders.

 Canaan is also expanding into bitcoin mining itself, having set up an office in Singapore, and is preparing to launch a cryptomining business in Kazakhstan, in central Asia.